NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

 ## Abstract

 The Nuggets [DID Method](https://w3c.github.io/did-core/#methods) is intended for use with accounts created on the Nuggets Network.
-The intention is to allow interoperability with users from other systems supporting DIDs, whilst maintaining a high level or security and privacy for users.
+The intention is to allow interoperability with users from other systems supporting DIDs, whilst maintaining a high level of security and privacy for users.

 [Nuggets](https://nuggets.life/) is a Self-Sovereign verified digital identity and payment platform.
 Our main focus is on security and privacy of user's data.
 As such, Nuggets has no access to any of the user data stored on our systems.